John Francis Kinney: Auxiliary Bishop of St. Paul-Minneapolis

-On November 9, 1976, Kinney was appointed as an auxiliary bishop of the Archdiocese of St. Paul-Minneapolis and Titular Bishop of Caprulae by Pope Paul VI.
-He received his episcopal consecration on January 25, 1977 from Archbishop John Roach, with Archbishop Binz and Bishop James Ham serving as co-consecrators, in the Basilica of Saint Mary.
+On November 9, 1976, Kinney was appointed as an auxiliary bishop of Saint Paul and Minneapolis and titular bishop of Caprulae by Pope Paul VI.
+He received his episcopal consecration on January 25, 1977, from Archbishop John Roach, with Archbishop Binz and Bishop James Richard Ham serving as co-consecrators, in the Basilica of Saint Mary in Minneapolis, Minnesota.
 Kinney served as archdiocesan vicar for parishes from 1979 to 1982.

 Bishop of Bismarck

-Kinney was named by Pope John Paul II as the fifth Bishop of Bismarck, North Dakota, on June 28, 1982, and was installed on August 23 1982.
-He was a board member of Catholic Relief Services from 1993 to 1998.
+Kinney was named by Pope John Paul II as the fifth bishop of Bismarck on June 28, 1982, and was installed on August 23, 1982.
+He served on the board of Catholic Relief Services from 1993 to 1998.
 At the US Conference of Catholic Bishops (UCCB) in 1993, Kinney headed a new committee on sexual abuse allegations that was named "Uncomfortable Listening".
-Kinney made these remarks:"I want to make sure that all of us bishops understand the depth and seriousness, the pain and the agony of this problem, and why it strikes at the very heart of the church's trust level and credibility."
+He made these remarks:I want to make sure that all of us bishops understand the depth and seriousness, the pain and the agony of this problem, and why it strikes at the very heart of the church's trust level and credibility.

 Bishop of St. Cloud

-John Paul II appointed Kinney as the ninth bishop of the Diocese of St. Cloud on May 9, 1995, being installed on July 6 1995.
+John Paul II appointed Kinney as the ninth bishop of St. Cloud on May 9, 1995, being installed on July 6, 1995.
 Within the USCCB, Kinney sat on the Committee for Priestly Life and Ministry, Committee on Migration, and the USCCB's Administrative Committee.
 He chaired the Ad Hoc Committee on Bishops' Life and Ministry, Ad Hoc Committee on Sexual Abuse, and Committee on Permanent Diaconate.

 Retirement and legacy

-On September 20, 2013 Pope Francis accepted Kinney's resignation as bishop of St. Cloud.
-Bishop Donald Kettler of Fairbanks was appointed his successor on the same day.
-Kinney died on September 27, 2019, in St. Cloud, Minnesota, at age 82.
+On September 20, 2013, Pope Francis accepted Kinney's resignation as bishop of St. Cloud.
+Bishop Donald Joseph Kettler of Fairbanks was appointed his successor on the same day.
+Kinney died on September 27, 2019, in St. Cloud, aged 82.